The 5 Most Promising Careers in Sports (With Tips for Success)

 Windy Dees, Ph.D.

-Windy Dees joined the sport administration faculty at UM in August 2010.
+Windy Dees joined the sport administration faculty at the University of Miami in August 2010.
 She graduated from Texas A&M University, where she earned a doctorate in sport management in 2007.
 Dees received a master's in sport management from the University of Florida and a bachelor's in psychology and communications from Rollins College.
 Prior to obtaining her Ph.D., Dees worked as an account executive for Synergy Sports Marketing.

 Dees has research specializations in sports marketing and sponsorship, and she teaches undergraduate and graduate courses on these topics at UM.
 Her research focuses on the effectiveness of corporate partnerships and how sponsors and properties execute successful sport marketing strategies.
 Her research has also examined brand awareness and brand personality, consumer attitudes, image enhancement, and purchase behavior.